mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

 #### Option two

 In the typical scenario in C++, handling exceptions on the spot or returning through templated functions would suffice.
 We open the file and process the YAML file or whichever file we have.
-Here we face a problem, the Oopen file function can fail, and the parse Yaml file can also fail.
-The challenge lies in returning the error out of this functions.
+Here, we face a problem: the open file function can fail, and the parse YAML file can also fail.
+The challenge lies in returning the error out of these functions.
 We need to handle both types through a generic type.
 This generic type corresponds to the **Err** part of the **```Result<Ok, Err>```** type.
 But how do we return it?

 In Rust, there are some fundamental rules.
 The type's size should be known at compile time.
-Also there is the criteria of monomorphoisation, from the compiler book [link](https://rustc-dev-guide.rust-lang.org/backend/monomorph.html) :
+Also, there is the criteria of monomorphization, from the compiler book [link](https://rustc-dev-guide.rust-lang.org/backend/monomorph.html) :

 > "Rust takes a different approach: it monomorphizes all generic types.
 This means that compiler stamps out a different copy of the code of a generic function for each concrete type needed."

+##### Understanding Trait Objects and Error Handling in Rust

-However, that's just half of the story.
-Actually, the size should also be known.
-After some research, one way to return an unknown size type back to the caller function is through **```Box<dyn Error>```** in Rust.
-But wait, what is **```Box<dyn Error>```**?
-Weren't we just aiming to return a **Result** type?
-How did we get from **```Err<T>```** to **```Box<dyn Error>```**?
+In Rust, returning an unknown-size type back to the caller function poses a challenge.
+One approach is through **```Box<dyn Error>```**, but what exactly is **```Box<dyn Error>```** and how does it relate to **Result**?

-Well, welcome to reality.
-The **```Result<Ok, Err>```** returns either one or the other; they are generics, by the way, and the **Err** needs a type specification and size specification known at compile time.
-Since this is not the case here until runtime, we need to work around all of these problems.
-All of this introduces something called the trait object.
-We have to work with a **```Box<dyn Error>```** that is a trait object.
-Trait objects, which are references to types that implement a certain trait, do not have a size known at compile time.
-Therefore, they are unsized.
-To work with trait objects, Rust requires a reference (**&**) or a smart pointer like **Box** or **Arc** (I got this somewhere).
+In Rust, **```Result<Ok, Err>```** returns either one or the other; they are generics, and Err requires type and size specifications known at compile time.
+To handle this, Rust introduces trait objects, like **```Box<dyn Error>```**.
+Trait objects are references to types that implement a certain trait, but they have no known size at compile time.

-Here's how it works: The error type is accessed by the **std::Error**, and the **std::Error** is a trait.
-Meaning no data, no fields, which makes it an object without data, since the standard identifications from the **std::Error** can be used to access the data from the custom Error type.
-The **```Box<dyn Error>```** is a very tricky thing.
-The **Box** is a pointer that is pointing to the parts of the trait object.
-Trait objects are represented by a fat pointer.
-The fat pointer has two parts: the data pointer and the vtable pointer.
-The vtable is the table that has all the trait methods that a trait is implementing or inheriting/deriving.
-It is roughly equivalent to the pure abstract class full of virtual functions in C++.
-As it is visible, the data part is not known at compile time, and the vtable part is known.
-To solve this, the compiler recognizes the **dyn** keyword as dynamic dispatch and leaves the data part resolution to the runtime.

-Here is the code that allows to handle different types of data through the Result return.
+To work with trait objects, Rust utilizes references (**&**) or smart pointers like **Box** or **Arc**.
+The error type is accessed through std::Error, which is a trait representing error-handling capabilities without data fields.

+**```Box<dyn Error>```** acts as a pointer to parts of the trait object, represented by a fat pointer containing data and vtable pointers.
+While the vtable contains trait methods, the data part's size is unknown until runtime.
+To resolve this, Rust's compiler employs dynamic dispatch with the dyn keyword, allowing runtime resolution of trait object sizes.

+In summary, **```Box<dyn Error>```** is a powerful tool for handling errors of unknown size, enabling effective error management and propagation in Rust applications.

 ```Rust
 Result<YamlData, Box<dyn std::error::Error>>
 ```